A lot or a little?

 While this has the relentless and fast-paced action the series is known for, this sci-fi first-person shooter sequel has added some depth to its combat.
-In DOOM Eternal, the events of the previous game have led to a demonic occupation of Earth.
+In Doom Eternal, the events of the previous game have led to a demonic occupation of Earth.
 It's a good thing you're the Doomslayer.
-Not only do you have an assortment of guns and other weapons, you can now customize them, your armor, and yourself in interesting ways, letting you take on your enemies based on your choices or play style.
+Not only do you have an assortment of guns and other weapons, you can now customize them, your armor, and yourself in interesting ways, and thus take on your enemies based on your choices and play style.
 What's new in this bloody adventure is that, because there's not a lot of resources lying around, you now have to perform violent finishing moves on your enemies to get them to drop whatever supplies they might have in their pockets.
-Also, if you play the new online mode, Battlemode, you can not only be the Doomslayer but also one of two demons trying to destroy him.
+Also, if you play the new online mode, Battlemode, you can be not only the Doomslayer, but also one of two demons trying to destroy him.

 Talk to your kids about ...

 Families can talk about violence.
-Is the impact of the violence in DOOM Eternal affected by the fact that you're killing demons instead of humans?
-Do you feel differently when you kill one who looks human as opposed to ones who are more monstrous?
+Is the impact of the violence in Doom Eternal affected by the fact that you're killing demons instead of humans?
+Do you feel differently when you kill one that looks human?
 Why do you think that is?

 - Platforms: Google Stadia, Nintendo Switch, PlayStation 4, Windows, Xbox One

 - Available online?
 Available online